-Nasal allergies affect more than 50 million Americans.
-In the fall, weeds – such as ragweed and pigweed – are the most common causes of seasonal allergies.
-AAFA’s annual Fall Allergy CapitalsTM report provides insights into cities where people are most affected by fall allergies.
+More than 50 million Americans are living with nasal allergies and about half of those are due to seasonal allergies.
+AAFA’s annual Spring Allergy CapitalsTM report provides insights into the 100 metropolitan cities where people are most affected by spring allergies.

-The five most challenging places to live with fall allergies this year are:
+The top 10 most challenging places to live with spring allergies this year are:

 The report looks at three important factors:

 - Pollen and mold counts

 This year’s report named McAllen, Texas, as the top Spring Allergy Capital due to its:

 Get Allergy Relief No Matter Where You Live

 The warm weather will drive people outdoors to face one of the season’s biggest problems: tree pollen.
 Common symptoms of springtime allergies include: